Folkor1/CI_PP5_GoldenCoin/README.md

 - Coin Management is accessible from My Account menu on the navbar.
 - The section is available only for admin users.
 - Add coin form is available on the page.
-- Once the form is successfully submitted the item appears on coins page.
+- Once the form is successfully submitted the item appears on the coins page.
 - Covered by user story 18

 <details><summary>Show Coin Management History screenshot</summary>